 wasmCloud uses a cluster seed to sign and verify each invocation (e.g.

 HttpServer.HandleRequest) in wasmCloud.
 This is a part of wasmCloud's zero-trust security model and any invocations that aren't signed with a verified issuer (e.g. from an unknown host) will be denied before it even reaches the actor / provider.
 This can be found in the output of your

 wash up command that you ran earlier as the 58 character seed starting with SC.

 Other than that, both hosts will use the default values from

-wash up like the JetStream domain (core) and lattice prefix (default).
+wash up like the JetStream domain (core) and lattice name (default).
 You can run the following command to launch your second host, which specifies a label, the cluster seed, and a separate JetStream domain for the leaf node to allow your locally launched host to remain as the "primary" node:

 HOST_machine=second wash up --nats-remote-url tls://connect.ngs.global --nats-credsfile ./default.creds --cluster-seed SCAGI4US72YWQT6TAJBCK77XSOAJMWI5PCG5MICC3FWNRFQLHE53BEZIFU --nats-js-domain extender --wasmcloud-js-domain core